rainDelay9/lemontime/README.md

 So...
 I may have taken this a little too far...
 But it was fun and I got to use some new things I had never used before.

 If you are wondering why this took so long and looking for anyone to blame, see [here](https://www.youtube.com/watch?v=2Xq2fZCs2oU).
-A special thanks to the sick kid that decide to put my daughter's toys in his mouth.
+A special thanks to the sick kid who decided to put my daughter's toys in his mouth.

 ## Design